 “We’re going to start [underwriting] in some of these states by the end of Q1,” said Kevin Mitchell, president of TypTap.

 The expansion of TypTap from a piece of technology to a national company has been a slow but steady process.
 During a conference call announcing the investment on Monday morning, HCI Group CEO Paresh Patel described the process as an acorn growing into an oak tree, saying that “HCI has been nurturing TypTap for many years.”
-Development of TypTap’s technology began in 2012 and TypTap flood insurance launched in Florida four years later.
+Development of TypTap’s technology began in 2012 and TypTap flood insurance was launched in Florida four years later.
 That was followed by TypTap homeowners insurance in 2018 — a year in which TypTap wrote $15 million in gross premiums.
 The following year, that had grown to $60 million.

 TypTap uses its software to simplify the insurance process, collecting data on single-family homes so homeowners can get a quote by entering their address and answering a few additional questions.
 But Mitchell said the company’s goal was to enhance the insurance process, not “disrupt” it.